kkarrwrites/kkarrwrites/README.md

-- 👋 Hi, I am [pizzaandchicken](https://github.com/pizzaandchicken)🍕🍗.
+- 👋 Hi, I am [pizzaandchicken](https://github.com/pizzaandchicken).
 My pronouns are she/they.
-- 👶 I was born in Buffalo, NY🐂—home of the best pizza and chicken wings—but I currently live in Denver, Colorado⛰️.
+- 👶 I was born in Buffalo, NY—home of the best pizza and chicken wings—but I currently live in Denver, Colorado.
 - 👀 I am a writer, editor, and web developer.
 - ⌨️ I code in Visual Studio Code.
 - 🗺️ My coding journey began when I was in high school, writing HTML on Expage and GeoCities websites.